Counseling: Nutritional Counseling For Your Health

 Cognitive behavioral techniques may be used to change negative thinking patterns to improve self-esteem related to body image.
 Research has found that online treatments for eating disorders and other unhealthy eating patterns are generally effective and can show a significant reduction in symptoms over the course of treatment.

-That does not mean, however, that this kind of therapy is a replacement for nutrition counseling.
+That does not mean, however, that this kind of therapy is a replacement for nutritional counseling.
 The two services should be seen as complementary to one another and offering related and interconnected services rather than one being a replacement for the other.
-Both nutrition therapy and mental health therapy may have their place in treatment.
+Both nutrition therapy and mental health therapy may have their place in treatment and can help you on your journey of fostering healthier dietary habits.
 Counseling, nutrition therapy, and other aspects of care can all play helpful roles.

 It is important that therapists keep an open mind to a person's religious beliefs, preferences, and dietary requirements when arranging and encouraging regular meal schedules.
 If these are disregarded, the trust between a patient and a therapist is weakened, and therefore, the patient is more likely to stick with their original and damaging eating habits.